alefore/weblog/ten-years-of-edge.md

 The pattern I've landed on is the use of a `DeleteNotification` class that contains a `futures::ListenableValue<EmptyValue>`.

-A producer that wants to support cancellation simply receives the `futures::ListenableValue<EmptyValue>` abort notification.
+A producer that wants to support cancellation simply receives among its inputs a `futures::ListenableValue<EmptyValue>` abort notification.
-The producer can either poll on this future or add a listener callback.
+The producer can either poll on this listenable future or add a listener callback.
-The producer's customer simply creates a `DeleteNotification`, passes its corresponding future to the producer, and ensures that the `DeleteNotification` is retained as long as the value is still relevant.
+The producer's customer simply creates a `DeleteNotification`, passes its corresponding future to the producer, and ensures that the `DeleteNotification` is retained as long as the future value being produced is still relevant.

 For example, as the user types in a prompt
-(e.g., open a file, search for a regexp)
+(e.g., open a file, search for a regexp…)
 I kick off background work
-(to show a preview of files or count of matches based on what the user has already entered).
+(to show a preview of files;
+or a count of matches based on the query the user has already entered).
-If the user types a second character before this work completes, I just replace the `DeleteNotification` instance with a newly built instance (which signals to the background thread that it has become irrelevant and should just abandon whatever results it has produced) and kick off a new operation.
+If the user types a second character before this work completes, I just replace the `DeleteNotification` instance with a newly built instance (which signals to the background thread that its output has become irrelevant and it should just abandon whatever partial results it has computed) and kick off a new operation.

 #### Futures in Const Objects